StanfordLegion/regent-lang.org/index.md

 ---
 layout: page
-title: Regent
+title: "Regent: a Language for Implicit Dataflow Parallelism"
 show_title: false
 sidebar: true
 highlight_first: true
 ---

-**Regent** is an implicit parallel programming language with sequential semantics.
+**Regent** is a language for implicit dataflow parallelism.

 Regent discovers dataflow parallelism in sequential code by computing a dependence graph over tasks, like the one below.
 Tasks execute as